-Here, we will break down all of the main things you need to know about Adobe’s cloud computing platform.
+Here, we will summarise all the main things you need to know about Adobe’s cloud computing platform.
 And we’ll answer your top 6 questions to get you started with the Adobe Experience Platform.

 Cloud Computing: An Explainer

-Before getting into the nitty-gritty of getting started with the Adobe Experience Platform, it’s essential to know what exactly cloud computing is.
+Before getting into the nitty-gritty of getting started with the Adobe Experience Platform, it’s essential to know precisely about cloud computing.

-Typical cloud computing services include things like data storage, processing power, and networks.
+Typical cloud computing services include data storage, processing power, and networks.
 However, they can include anything from basic office applications to full-blown artificial intelligence.

 This means that companies can save money on costly data centres.
 It also removes the need for investment in extensive levels of their own IT infrastructure.